Risk is usually called “stepping out on faith” in church. That’s a shame, because they aren’t the same thing.

 We must make wise decisions regarding risk.

 This doesn’t mean not to take risk.
 I’m actually suggesting the opposite.
 We should step out on faith and take risk.
 However …

 There’s taking a faith-based risk based on data and/or common sense.

 The ministry casino is where churches lose their shirts and leaders lose their jobs.
 It’s a place where the lingo is spiritual, but the agenda is really human.
 Most of the time, ego or greed brings us through the casino doors.
 Sometimes, it’s desperation.

 The ministry casino is, for instance, where we might set budgets for the upcoming year that have absolutely no root in reality, and then call it “stepping out on faith.”
 I once consulted a church that had a decline of 15 percent in offerings the year before who set a budget increase of 30 percent for the following year.
 They had been in decline for nearly five years, and had no ministry plan to turn things around.

 They called it “stepping out on faith.”
 It was really more like “stepping out to spend more money than we know we are likely to have.”

-If you read this blog regularly, you know I am a big fan of challenging people to generosity.
+If you read this blog regularly, like my friend and casino expert from 123scommesse does, then you know I am a big fan of challenging people to generosity.
 Church finance is dynamic, and trusting God to bring resources to further a vision He’s given you is the right thing to do.
 However, there is always a line between being wise with vision and wagering your vision at the ministry casino.
 I’m reminded of a quote from Jim Collins in his fantastic book Great by Choice: “The only mistakes you learn from are the ones you survive.”